HitmanAlharbi/CTF/cyberhub/web/Concatenate/README.md

 4 - After that will check if the first hash of **in1** equal the second hash of **in2**, if equal will print the flag

-5 - You can bypass this trick by change the parameters to arrays [Type juggling because array will return null] with different values to bypass the 1st condition
+5 - You can bypass this trick by change the parameters to arrays [Type juggling, because hash function needs a string] with different values to bypass the 1st condition

 ```
 52.49.208.227:8889/?in1[]=1&in2[]=anything